 The schematic of the Ver1.3 Synthacon VCF PCBs.

 The circuit uses a standard, non-inverting amplifier configuration.
-The three modes (HL, BP, LP) are obtained by injecting the signal into three different points of the circuit.
+The three modes (HP, BP, LP) are obtained by injecting the signal into three different points of the circuit.
 An increase in the gain of the amplifier increases the filter's Q. The Q remains almost constant as the filter is swept across the audio spectrum.

 In the circuit, diode strings are used as voltage controlled resistors.
 The differential-amplifier transistors apply the bias voltage to the parallel diode string RC networks in opposing phase.
 The opposing phases cancel the control voltage so that none appears at the output.

 The final pair of transistors form a non-inverting amplifier.
 The variable resistor adjusts the gain of this amplifier, and thus its Q.